AAAI-DISIM-UnivAQ/.github/profile/README.md

 * knowledge representation
 * computer vision

-Our students have to design, implement and validate a working projects in cognitive robotics and/or multi-agent systems in our lab in order to pass the exam.
+Our students have to design, implement and validate working prototypes in cognitive robotics and/or multi-agent systems in our lab in order to pass the exam.